Site icon SafeMailer

 Unsafe attachments and email contents can pose significant security risks like virus or malware transmission, phishing scams, data breaches, and compliance violations.
 Hence, it is important to be cautious of attachments from unknown sources and check for viruses before sending them.

-Don’t send emails to strangers without their permission to minimize the chances of getting flagged as a spammer.
+Avoid sending emails to strangers without their permission to minimize the chances of getting flagged as a spammer.
 Because sending emails to strangers may increase your bounce rate and spam complaints.

-Plus, there is a high chance that the viewers may not engage with your content.
+Additionally, there is a high chance that the viewers may not engage with your content.
 This can lower your sender reputation by indicating to email providers that your content may not be valuable or relevant to your recipients.

 However, you can avoid it with the help of a cold email automation tool like SafeMailer.
 It will allow you to customize your emails as well as the sending pattern according to your audiences’ behavior.
 Thus, reducing the risk of being marked as spam.